JJ/hoborg/text/text.md

 All was quiet after that, except for the laughs of the clowns getting back into their car.

 "Let's go.
 Let the Guard take care of this mess".
+We walked back to our horses, not speaking at all.
+We arrived all tired and sooty back at the circus and we went straight to our carriage; we could hear laughs coming from the clown carriages for a while still.

 Rebuilding
 -------------